captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 ## PETER:
 You need to do the tests
----
 if the doctors want tests.
 ---
 ## LISSETTE:
 I know I know!
+I did the tests.
 ---
-I did the tests
+I was just freaking out because it’s gonna be
 ---
-I was just freaking out
+a lot of money that’s all I’m saying.
 ---
-because it’s gonna be
+I took the tests.
 ---
-a lot of money
+I took all the endless tests and.
 ---
-that’s all I’m saying.
+And then I waited for what felt like forever.
 ---
-I took the tests.
+And I kept trying to call back
 ---
-I took all the endless tests and.
+to find out what the results were
 ---
-And then I waited for weeks.
+but I couldn't get a person on the phone
 ---
-And I almost forgot about it
+then finally last week someone
 ---
-but then last week they were like
+finally called me back and they were like
 ---
 can you come in?
 ---
 Um.
-They had me come in.
 ---
-It’s never good
+It’s never good when they want you to come in.
 ---
-when they want you to come in.
+I kept trying to get them to tell me
 ---
-I tried to get them to tell me
----
-whatever it was over the phone
+what it was over the phone
----
 but they wouldn’t.
 ---
-I was like just tell me please
+They just kept saying
 ---
-can you please just tell me.
+"Ok, we'll transfer you to the receptionist".
 ---
-But they changed the subject.
----
-They didn’t answer.
----
-They just said “OK!
----
-We are transferring you
----
-to the receptionist!”
----
 Like they didn’t even hear me.
 ---
-Like I thought in my head I was screaming
+Like in my head I thought I was screaming
 ---
+template: overlap
+## LISSETTE:
 but maybe it was just in my head?
----
-I.
----
-The receptionist couldn’t fit me in for a week.
----
-I kept saying I think this is important
----
-and she said we’ll put you
----
-on a cancellation list
----
-and I said fine
----
-and so all week I had to just wait
----
-and it was awful waiting and I.
----
-## PETER:
-But you’re fine.
----
-## LISSETTE:
-And so I went back yesterday.
----
-## PETER:
-They wouldn’t have you wait a week
----
-if you weren’t fine.
----
-## LISSETTE:
-I don’t think they care either way.
----

 ## PETER:
 Is it a torn ligament?
 ---